Our Definitive Guide to Contact Center Services

 • Technical support

-Either build an in-house, virtual contact center or outsource the function to a third-party vendor.
+Build an in-house virtual contact center or outsource the function to a third-party vendor.
 If you hire a third-party vendor, that’s where contact center services come in.

-The next section will examine the difference between a contact center and a call center.
+The next section will examine the difference between contact and call centers.

 Call Centers vs. Contact Centers